 Mobilizing Men as Partners for Women, Peace and Security members will help to monitor and encourage full implementation of UN Security Council resolutions, National Action Plans (NAPs), and laws—including the US Women, Peace, and Security Act of 2017—and provide implementers at all levels access to information they need to do their jobs effectively.

-Mobilizing Men as Partners for Women, Peace and Security is a project of Our Secure Future, a department of One Earth Future Foundation, based in Broomfield, Colorado.
+Mobilizing Men as Partners for Women, Peace and Security is a project of Our Secure Future.
 Our Secure Future works to strengthen the Women, Peace and Security agenda and community of practice to enable more effective policy decision-making.
 Our Executive Director for this project is Donald Steinberg, former Deputy Administrator of the US Agency for International Development, President of World Learning, US Ambassador to Angola, and Special Assistant to the President for African affairs.

 Learn more about our network's structure, initiatives, and plans—and how you can help in this challenge.